Communitarian Party of Romania

-The Communitarian Party of Romania (Partidul Comunitar din România, PCDR) is a political party in Romania.
-The leader of the party is Petre Ignatencu.
-Though not openly communist, the party unofficially claims to be the successor of the Romanian Communist Party, often using its symbology during party actions.
-The party claims that the Socialist Alliance Party (now the Romanian Socialist Party), another organisation claiming the legacy of the Communist Party, is a pseudo-communist party.
+The Communitarian Party of Romania (Partidul Comunitar din România, PCDR) was a political party in Romania.
+The leader of the party was Petre Ignătencu.
+Though not openly communist, the party unofficially claimed to be the successor of the Romanian Communist Party, often using its symbology during party actions.
+The party also claimed that the Socialist Alliance Party (now the Romanian Socialist Party), another organisation claiming the legacy of the Communist Party, is a pseudo-communist party.